For better experience with the ARA portal, use Google Chrome (or any derivatives of Chrome) or Mozilla Firefox browser.

 The created lease will be listed in the page and click on the created lease to see the information.
 A sample screenshot of a lease is shown below.

-Remember to make a note of the id (starting with 1c9d… in the figure above) under the Reservations section since it is required during the container creation.
+Remember to make a note of the Lease Name under the Lease section since it is required during the container creation.

 To create a container, select the Containers tab in the Project -> Container menu from the dashboard as shown in the following figure.